CMU-Robotics-Club/RoboBuggy2/docs/architecture/code_flow.md

 ## Scope
 The purpose of this file is to outline the desired framework of the auton stack (and the simulator + logging capabilities) of the RD25 software on a file level.
 This document should be referenced when writing new files for this framework.

+The large boxes are ROSNodes.
+Each individual smaller box is a file.
+Data within ROSNodes are transferred via function calls, while data between node are transferred via publishers and subscribers.

 ## Viewing On VSCode
 Install `bierner.markdown-mermaid` from the extension marketplace to render the charts in VSCode markdown preview.